jolaleye/cssfx/CONTRIBUTING.md

 ### New Effects

 The most obvious way to contribute is to add new effects to the CSSFX collection.
 The collection is intended to have variety so feel free to get creative.
-Still, try to create effects that would be relatively simple and useful in real sites.

 Effects are made by adding a Vue component to the `effects/` directory.
 There are a few guidelines while creating...